3c0n0mist/HeavySendAnalysis/README.md

 # The Analysis

  1. Time Series Analysis:
- 	As the figure above suggests, there are small oscillatory motions that are unexplained, i would like to see if they are random noise or there is a pattern that needs to be evaluated.
+	As the figure above suggests, there are small oscillatory motions that are unexplained, this is due to the semi-static rope and the small forces acting on it due to the climb.

 	- General Observations: